cryptohackathon/ace-net/README.md

 * *Client CLI in the analytics mode*.
 A command line interface written in GO is an analytics server mockup that is called by the backend app to decrypt user data.
 It is based on the [GoFE](https://github.com/fentec-project/gofe) library.

 * *Frontend app*.
-A node.js application build with Angular that interactively logs the data gathering process.
+A node.js application build with Angular CLI that interactively logs the data gathering process.

 ## Getting started <a name="getting_started"/>